Varadad/final_project_2020Sp/README.md

 Our analysis is conducted on the Chicago area with population of 2.71 million and number of hospital beds being around 33000.

-We have considered a fixed time period of 60 days forour simulation.
+We have considered a fixed time period of 60 days for our simulation.

 Using this, we ran 1000 simulations to test the hypothesis.